Kagebounshin/neverday-milestone-project-1/README.md

 - Images
     - I have two images in a carousel right at the homepage, the first one is the bands logo, and a text with some additional information about our music.
 The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter.
+    - And a carousel down at the Gallery section, showing diffrent images made by Peter Almgren.

 ### Wireframes